aeharriman/dichotomous/task-tracking.md

 ---

 ### Name:
-InputForm - UI/UX
+User interface needs to show the correct details
 ### Shall:
 - [X] Shall render all relevant components without error
-- [X] Shall allow text input in the textarea
-- [X] Shall call handleSubmit when submit button clicked

 ### Progress:
-TODO
+Completed 9/5/23

 ---
-## InputPage
+InputPage Component
 ---
+---

 ### Name:
-InputPage - Fix axios import error
+Need to fix axios import error: "SyntaxError: Cannot use import statement outside a module"

 ### Shall:
 - [X] Shall run all InputPage Component tests without causing "SyntaxError: Cannot use import statement outside a module" on the console

 ### Progress:
-Completed - added transformIgnorePatterns for axios to jest in package.json
+Completed - added transformIgnorePatterns for axios to jest in package.json - 9/5/23

 ---

 ### Name:
-InputPage - rendering
+Conditional rendering of elements on page needs to be determined by length of dichotomousKey object in state

 ### Shall:
-- [X] Shall render description and input form when the state of the dichotomousKey is at length 0
+- [X] Shall render Description and InputForm when the state of the dichotomousKey is at length 0
-- [X] Shall render description and ButtonTree when the dichotomousKey state is length over 0
+- [X] Shall render Description and ButtonTree when the dichotomousKey state is length over 0

 ### Progress:
-Complete
+Completed 9/5/23

 ---

-### Name:
-InputForm - Auth0Provider

-### Shall:
-- [X] Shall mock `useAuth0` function to simulate auth0 functionality
-- [X] Shall run all tests without throwing "Failed to fetch keys: Error: You forgot to wrap your component in <Auth0Provider>. at getAccessTokenSilently"

-### Progress:
-Complete
+Already tested before this was written:
+LoginButton
+LogoutButton